 The purpose of the competition is for students to realize the potential of synthetic biology and to encourage the creation of new technologies.
-So what is synthetic biology?
-We take DNA sequences from known pathways and rearrange them to fit out purposes. iGEM is a competition for teams in these categories: high school, undergraduate, overgraduate (post grad), and community (which is us, a mix of students at all levels).
-Our team is comprised of high school and college students, as well as military personnel.
+What is synthetic biology?
+We take DNA sequences from known pathways and rearrange them to execute new purposes.
+Our team is comprised of local high school and college students, as well as military personnel.

-iGEM officially starts in the summer and is open to teams in these categories: high school, undergraduate, overgraduate (post grad), and community (which is us, a mix of students at all levels).
 The 2017 team was named Cadets2Vets as a nod to our Army sponsorship and the involvement of West Point cadets and veterans, in addition to non-military students from Tacoma area high school and colleges.
-Many of the more successful teams have been working on the same iGEM project for multiple years in a row -- they have the luxury of fine-tuning experiments throughout the year and can deliver a well thought-out and functional project by the end of the competition.
+Many of the competition's consistently successful teams have been working on the same iGEM project for multiple years in a row -- they fine-tune experiments throughout the year and deliver a well thought-out and functional project by the end of the competition.

-The Jamboree is the oral and poster presentation for all teams in the competition.
-It is a 5-day conference in Boston open to all teams.
-The 2017 team developed an arsenic sensor.
+The 2017 team developed an arsenic biosensor.
 There is an arsenic regulator protein (ArsR) that suppresses the activity of a reporter, Green Fluorescent Protein.
 When we combine the arsenic sensor plasmid DNA with a cellular extract, we have a complete system where DNA can be transcribed to RNA, and then translated to protein.
 GFP mRNA is only made in the presence of arsenic, because arsenic binds to ArsR and forces it to release its transcriptional block of GFP.

-Although the project is not complete, we intend to keep it alive as a true research project, and your help is greatly appreciated.
-RAIN will enter a 2018 iGEM team to keep up the momentum!
+Though successful, the project is not complete.
+We intend to keep it alive as a true research project, and continue to develop it into an increasingly more effective and practical arsenic detector.
+RAIN has entered the 2018 iGEM competition to keep up the momentum!